 Chris Kraus is in his fifth year as head coach of the men’s basketball program at Stonehill.
 Kraus, a 2006 graduate of the College, is the 14th head coach in program history and the first alumnus to direct the Skyhawks.

-Kraus has maintained Stonehill’s winning ways, leading his alma mater to a 51-27 (.580) record over his first three seasons, including a 34-29 (.540) clip in the highly compe0titive Northeast-10 Conference, with a pair of NCAA Division II Tournament bids.
+Kraus has maintained Stonehill’s winning ways, leading his alma mater to a 66-49 (.574) record over his first four seasons, including a 44-40 (.524) clip in the highly compe0titive Northeast-10 Conference, with a pair of NCAA Division II Tournament bids.
 The Skyhawks captured their third NCAA East Regional Championship in program history in 2016, advancing to the Elite Eight for the third time in the last ten years.

 Kraus is a tie between all three Elite Eight appearances in program history, guiding the Skyhawks as a senior point guard in 2006, as an assistant coach under current Dartmouth College mentor David McLaughlin in 2012 and now full circle as a head coach in 2016.
 He is the first coach in East Region history to guide a program to a regional title as a student-athlete, assistant coach and head coach.

-Six of Kraus’ players have earned postseason honors from the Northeast-10, including current senior Ryan Logan, the 2013-14 NE-10 Rookie of the Year, who is a two-time All-Northeas-t10 selection after earning first team honors as a junior.
+Kraus’ student-athletes have earned seven All-Northeast-10 Conference honors, including recent graduate Ryan Logan '17, the 2013-14 NE-10 Rookie of the Year, who is a three-time All-NE10 selection, earning first team honors as a junior and senior.
 Ryan is also the first student-athlete under Kraus to collect NABC All-District honors with his second team selection last winter.

 Stonehill posted a 19-10 overall record in 2014-15, finishing tied in the NE-10 Northeast Division standings with a 14-7 mark in Conference play.
 While the Skyhawks fell to eventual NE-10 Tournament champions American International College in the quarterfinal round, Kraus guided the program to its 13th NCAA Tournament appearance, and first since reaching the National Semifinals in 2012.